+[OP1.10.
+To [acknowledge the possibility to; Norway add] use [in urgent cases; Norway add] the flexibilities provided in the TRIPS Agreement in order to [promote local production, generic competition and; Norway delete] ensure access to medicines.; Argentina add; USA reserve]

 Request the Director General:

+[OP2bis.
+To continue to support Member States by strengthening actions related to WHA61.21 and WHA66.22; Argentina add]

-OP2.1. to strengthen the WHO’s role in providing leadership and direction in promoting quality and sustainable local production of medicines and other health technologies by using a holistic approach;
+OP2.1. to strengthen the WHO’s role in providing leadership and direction in promoting [the strategic use of high; USA add] quality[, accessible and affordable; Argentina add] and sustainable local production of medicines and other health technologies by using a holistic approach;

-OP2.2. to raise awareness of the importance of quality and sustainable local production of medicines and other health technologies in improving access;
+OP2.2. to raise awareness of the [potential; USA add] importance of [the high; USA add] quality [accessible and affordable; Argentina add] and sustainable local production of medicines and other health technologies in improving access[, when used strategically in appropriate contexts; USA add];

-OP2.3. to continue to support Member States upon their request in promoting quality and sustainable local production of medicines and other health technologies, including, as appropriate, by:
+OP2.3. to continue to support Member States upon their request in promoting [the high; USA add] quality [accessible and affordable; Argentina add] and sustainable local production of [active pharmaceutical ingredients,; USA add] medicines and other health technologies, including, as appropriate, by:

 OP2.3.a. providing technical support to Member States in developing and/or implementing national policies and evidence-based comprehensive strategies and plan of action;